stuttgart-things/docs/slides/idp-intro-overview.md

 ### 🏗️ Platform Engineering

-"...  is the discipline of designing and building toolchains and workflows that enable self-service capabilities for software engineering organizations in the cloud-native era.
-Platform engineers provide an integrated product most often referred to as an “ Internal Developer Platform” covering the operational necessities of the entire lifecycle of an application."
+"...  is the discipline of designing and building toolchains and workflows that enable **self-service** capabilities for software engineering organizations in the cloud-native era.
+Platform engineers provide an integrated product most often referred to as an “ **Internal Developer Platform**” covering the operational necessities of the entire lifecycle of an application."

 (- Humanitec)